Overview

 Evaluation

-To receive credit for COMP 684, students must achieve a minimum of 60% on Assignment One, 60% on Assignment Two, and 60% on the Study Journal.
+To receive credit for COMP 684, you must achieve a grade of at least 60 percent on Assignment 1, at least 60 percent on Assignment 2, and at least 60 percent on the study journal.

 The weighting of the composite grade is as follows: